 Sara made her Met debut as Tetka, the angry rock-gatherer, in the 2016 production of Jenufa.
-She then sang the role of the gentle and dignified Abbess Albine in Thaïs, and has covered Erste Magd in Elektra, Marta/Pantalis in Mefistofele, and the Voice from Above in Parsifal.
+She then sang the role of the gentle and dignified Abbess Albine in Thaïs, and has covered Erste Magd (arguably the angriest of the Magds) in Elektra, Marta/Pantalis in Mefistofele, and the Voice from Above in Parsifal.
 As an opera singer, Sara offers a beautiful, profound, and audible low range, a lovely and controlled high range, and nuanced legato as well as accurate coloratura.
 She is adept at a wide variety of styles, from monody (Penelope, Il ritorno d’Ulisse in patria; Testo, La Susanna) to modernity (Baba, The Medium; workshop of new short operas by NYU composers).
 She is always eager to explore the tragic and terrifying, but is also a gifted and enthusiastic comedian, which comes out in pieces such as La Grande Duchesse de Gerolstein, Falstaff, or Pirates of Penzance.

 Sara’s rare vocal range and controlled audibility make her an ideal oratorio and concert singer, able to fulfill the demands of some of the most beautiful standards in the classical orchestral repertoire.
 She is a huge fan of the directness of concert music, the immediate and unfiltered possibilities of connection between artist and audience, and is excited about the possibilities of new work while maintaining absolute devotion to the standard contralto orchestral repertoire.
 Considering the depth and breadth of that music—Messiah, Mass in B Minor, both Passions, Elijah, the Alto Rhapsody, Mahler’s symphonies, song-cycles, and tone-poems, Elgar’s works, Weill’s Seven Deadly Sins—how could she (or anyone!) not do so?